Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Symmetries: breaking and restoration

 What is the shape, then, of the $^{238}$U nucleus in its 0$^+$ ground state and how can it be measured?
 The answer to these questions is irrespective of whether we use UHIC, electron scattering, or Coulomb excitation.
 A concept that addresses this properly is spontaneous symmetry breaking -- an essential notion ubiquitous across all the various domains of physics.
 As exposed by Anderson in his seminal article~\cite{(And72)}, it encompasses finite systems (such as molecules or nuclei), very large systems (like crystals), and infinite systems (such as quantum fields).
 It does not contradict the aforementioned fundamental theorem of quantum mechanics; on the contrary, it allows us to understand what it means to measure the shape of a quantum object.

-A false friend in this understanding is an intuition by which one may picture the deformed $^{238}$U nucleus as a rotating and vibrating classical object with corresponding time scales inferred from the energies of the quantum rotational and vibrational states~\cite{Abdulhamid2024}.
-This is a misleading picture -- the $0^+$ ground state of $^{238}$U studied in the experiments is a stationary eigenstate, it does not rotate or vibrate, it does not change with time, and, thus, no instantaneous ``snapshot''~\cite{Jia2022} of the shape can be taken, no matter the time scale of the experiment performed.
+A false friend in this understanding is an intuition that allows one to picture the deformed $^{238}$U nucleus as a rotating and vibrating classical object, with corresponding time scales inferred from the energies of the quantum rotational and vibrational states~\cite{Jia2022,Zhang2022,Abdulhamid2024,Jia2024,STAR2025}.
+This is a misleading picture -- the $0^+$ ground state of $^{238}$U studied in the experiments is a stationary eigenstate; it does not rotate or vibrate, it does not change with time, and, thus, no instantaneous snapshot of the shape can be taken, no matter the time scale of the experiment performed.

 A proper quantum-mechanical intuition that helps to understand the shape of the $^{238}$U 0$^+$ ground state is a model of a spontaneously symmetry-broken deformed wave function.
 This is not the wave function that reaches the detector in the UHIC experiment.
 However, this deformed wave function can be used to build {\em an intuitive model} of the $^{238}$U 0$^+$ ground state by constructing a linear combination of wave functions differently oriented in space and having different shapes, that is, by restoring the symmetry~\cite{Sheikh21}.
 This model of the 0$^+$ ground state is still time-independent; it does not rotate or vibrate.
 Most importantly, one must remember that in this model state, the wave functions of different orientations and shapes are mixed, not their squares or density distributions, as shown in diagrams like the tip-tip or body-body configurations of Ref.~\cite{STAR2025}.
+Recently, this aspect has been further explored quantitatively in Ref.~\cite{Ke2025}.

 As is the case for any other quantum-mechanical wave function, a {\em single} experiment, when properly designed, may project the wave function on a given value of its ``position" (its orientation and shape).
 However, a series of several identical experiments will give {\em different} values of positions.
 In particular, for the 0$^+$ $^{238}$U ground state, all the different possible orientations will come out with equal probabilities, and the information on the shape will be inaccessible.
 Indeed, it must be so, as the shape of the 0$^+$ state is spherical.